coderboic/University_Database_Management_System/README.md

 5. **Create Triggers**
    - Execute the code in `05_triggers.sql` to create database triggers
    - Test by inserting or updating data to see trigger actions

-6. **Run Analytics Reports**
-   - Execute queries from `06_analytics_reports.sql` to generate insights

-7. **Review Normalization**
-   - Review `07_normalization_report.sql` to understand how normalization principles are applied in the database design
-   - Execute queries in `07b_normalization_examples.sql` to see practical demonstrations of normalization principles

 ### Important Notes
 - Some features (like materialized views) might not work in Oracle LiveSQL